4ngelf/nvim/README.md

 </div>

 > [!WARNING]
-> Right now this just at the design stage.
+> Right now this is just at the design stage.
 And it's not meant for user use.

 This is my (maybe) platform agnostic and modular neovim configuration.
 The main goal of this repository is to create a configuration that

-- can be easily modified,
+- can be easily modified, and
 - it _just works_ anywhere

 At least on the platforms I mainly use: Windows, Linux and Termux.